-NOTE: A driver who must use a hearing aid to qualify is required to use a hearing aid while driving a commercial motor vehicle (CMV).

 Record Hearing Tests Results

 Forced whisper test — Record the distance, in feet, at which a whispered voice is first heard.

 Audiometric test — Record hearing loss in dB for 500 Hz, 1,000 Hz, and 2,000 Hz according to the American National Standards Institute (ANSI).